-Hebrews 7:23-25 uses the term “intercessor” as a synonym for mediator and adds the fact that Jesus Christ is our savior in just those few short verses.
+Hebrews 7:23-25 uses the term “intercessor” as a synonym for mediator and adds, in just those few short verses, that Jesus Christ is our savior.
 We could say that if 1 Timothy 2:5 calls Christ our one intercessor, Hebrews reveals that intercession in action:

 For there is one God, and there is one mediator between God and men, the man Christ Jesus (1 Tim.
 2:5).